Felipe González: Post-premiership (1996–present)

 At a summit held in Brussels on 14 December 2007, heads of state and government of European Union member states appointed González chairman of a think tank on the future of Europe.
-The group, consisting of up to nine prestigious personalities commissioned to drawing up a report, by June 2010, on the challenges facing the European Union from 2020 to 2030, will also look at how to achieve a closer understanding between citizens and the Union.
+The group, consisting of up to nine prestigious personalities commissioned to draw up a report, by June 2010, on the challenges facing the European Union from 2020 to 2030, will also look at how to achieve a closer understanding between citizens and the Union.

-In December 2014, Colombian President Juan Manuel Santos granted González Colombian nationality.
+In December 2014, Colombian president Juan Manuel Santos granted González Colombian nationality.

-From 2010 to 2015, González was appointed independent director in Gas Natural-Fenosa, one of the leading energy companies in Spain, being one of the best known high-profile cases of revolving doors in Spanish politics.
+From 2010 to 2015, González was appointed independent director in Gas Natural-Fenosa, one of the leading energy companies in Spain, being one of the best-known high-profile cases of revolving doors in Spanish politics.

-Since 2015 he has taken an active role in criticizing the emerging party Podemos, which he considers a populist threat, and have actively lobbied the PSOE against approaching Podemos for any possible government coalition.
+Since 2015 he has taken an active role in criticising the emerging party Podemos, which he considers a populist threat, and has actively lobbied the PSOE against approaching Podemos for any possible government coalition.
 González supported PSOE candidate Pedro Sánchez in the 2015 and 2016 general elections, but in the aftermath Sánchez announced talks with Podemos and Catalan separatist parties.
 González then supported Susana Diaz faction in a bitter internal struggle which ended with PSOE facilitating the investiture of the conservative government and the dismissal of Pedro Sánchez.

-In 2015 González traveled to Venezuela to support Leopoldo López and other imprisoned opposition leaders.
+In 2015 González travelled to Venezuela to support Leopoldo López and other imprisoned opposition leaders.
 His involvement came at the same time mainstream media and political parties were accusing emerging Podemos of having links with the Venezuelan government.

-González is a member of the Club of Madrid, an independent non-profit organisation composed of 81 democratic former Presidents and Prime Ministers from 57 different countries.
+González is a member of the Club of Madrid, an independent non-profit organisation composed of 81 democratic former presidents and prime ministers from 57 different countries.

 In 2015, González was awarded the Distinguished Leadership Award for Public Service in the Americas Award by the Inter-American Dialogue for his tireless, effective, and ongoing public service and commitment to democracy in Latin America.

+In October 2025, King Felipe VI named him Knight of the Order of the Golden Fleece.